zedd45/jsdataviz/text/ch5/02-javascript.md

 </ol>
 ```

 In the spirit of semantic HTML, we should stop and consider if that markup can be improved.
 Since it appears first in our list items, let’s consider the date or date range for a play.
-Although it hasn’t been without controvery, HTML5 has defined support for a `<time>` element to contain dates and times.
+Although it hasn’t been without controversy, HTML5 has defined support for a `<time>` element to contain dates and times.
 Using that element as a wrapper will make our dates more semantic.
 The second part of each list item is the title of the play.
 As it happens, HTML5’s `<cite>` element is perfect for that content.
 To quote the [current standard](http://www.whatwg.org/specs/web-apps/current-work/multipage/text-level-semantics.html#the-cite-element):

 > The cite element represents the title of a work (e.g. a book, […] **a play,** […] etc).
 This can be a work that is being quoted or referenced in detail (i.e. a citation), or it can just be a work that is mentioned in passing.
 [Emphasis added.]